Queenstown, New Zealand: Housing

 Residential housing in the Queenstown area is expensive due to factors such as the town being a tourist destination, its lack of land and its desirability to foreigners and investors.
 Queenstown is rated the least affordable place in New Zealand to buy a property, overtaking Auckland at the start of 2017.
 In December 2016 the average house price in the Queenstown area rose to $1 million NZD.
+Between 2016 and 2019, average rents in Queenstown rose progressively; reaching 10.8% in 2016, 16% in 2017, and 7.4% in 2018, and 9.6% in 2019.
+2018 census data showed 27 percent of Queenstown homes were marked as unoccupied.